Learned Threshold Pruning: Experiments

 LTP has three main hyper-parameters, $T$, $\eta_{\tau_l}$, and $\lambda$.
-Table \ref{tab:hyper-param} provides the values used for generating data reported in this paper.
+Table \ref{tab:hyper-param} provides the hyper-parameter values to reproduce the results reported in this paper.
 LTP uses soft-pruning during training to learn per-layer thresholds, but hard-pruning to finally remove redundant weights.
 Selecting a small enough $T$ ensures that the performance of soft-pruned and hard-pruned networks are close.
 Too small a $T$, on the other hand, is undesirable as it makes the transitional region of the sigmoid function too narrow.
 This could possibly terminate pruning prematurely.
 To set the per-layer $T_l$ in this paper, the following equation was used:

-While one could consider starting with a larger $T_0$ and anneal it during the training, a fixed value of $T_0 = 1\mathrm{e}{-3}$ provided us with good results for all results reported in this paper (Table \ref{tab:hyper-param}).
+While one could consider starting with a larger $T_0$ and anneal it during the training, a fixed value of $T_0 = 1\mathrm{e}{-3}$ provided us with good results for all scenarios reported in this paper.
 One important consideration when choosing $\eta_{\tau_l} / \eta$ is given by equation (\ref{eq:5}), namely, that the gradient with respect to the pruning threshold gets contribution from the gradients of all weights in the layer.
 This means that $\partial L / \partial \tau_l$ can potentially be much larger than a typical $\partial L / \partial v_{kl}$, especially if values of $\partial L / \partial v_{kl}$ are correlated.
 Therefore, to prevent changes in $\tau_l$ that are orders of magnitude larger than changes in $v_{kl}$, $\eta_{\tau_l} / \eta$ should be small.
-Table \ref{tab:hyper-param} summarizes the values used for $\eta_{\tau_l} / \eta$ for producing results reported in this paper.

-$\lambda$ is the primary hyper-parameter determining the sparsity levels achieved by LTP.
-The following equation was used in this paper to set $\lambda$:
+While Table \ref{tab:hyper-param} summarizes the values used for $\eta_{\tau_l} / \eta$ for producing results reported in this paper, any value between 1e-5 and 1e-7 would work fine.
+Finally, $\lambda$ is the primary hyper-parameter determining the sparsity levels achieved by LTP.
+Our experiments show that to get the best results, $\lambda$ must be large enough such that the desired sparsity is reached sooner rather than later (this is likely due to some networks tendency to overfit, if trained for too long), however too aggressive a $\lambda$ may be disadvantageous as the first pruned model may have poor performance without any subsequent recovery.